4Health Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 And a fat-to-protein ratio of about 54%.

-4Health Dog Food is a grain-based kibble using a moderate amount of lamb or chicken meals as its main sources of animal protein, thus earning the brand 4 stars.
+4Health Dog Food is a plant-based kibble using a moderate amount of chicken, lamb or fish as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word